 Since then we’ve actually started enjoying holidays more as a result of having to slow down.
 We don’t rush our way around cities and we don’t hurry from one place to another, trying to cram everything in.
 We always plan ahead, taking into account whether our little travel companion will tire quickly and just how much he’ll put up with in one day.

-2 Jet Lag can be a b*tch but it can also work to your advantage.
+Jet lag can be a b*tch but work it to your advantage

 We’ve felt the effects of jet lag twice, both times while in America.
 The first time we visited the States, we went to New York with our then two-and-a-half-year-old son.
 We were only there for five days and he was awake at 3am, 4am and 5am.
 However, it did mean we were on Manhattan Island before 8.30am and eating breakfast before going sightseeing most mornings.